Back in the summer of 1945 the Germans came to town . . . almost.

 Equally pleased was Auckland author Andrew Harris who used the non-fictional arrival of the U-862 as part of his fictional tale of a German scientist managing to secretly make his way to New Zealand, and eventually settling in Havelock North, aboard it.

-"I have had so much fun with this and came across so much fascinating history around these parts," he said.
+"I have had so much fun with this and came across so much fascinating history around these parts."

 Submarine U-862 initially sailed from Germany in May 1944 and four months later was in the waters of Japanese-controlled Malaya.

-Commander Timm then headed for the waters of Australia, sailing down the western coast, across the Great Australian Bight and around Tasmania, then up toward the port of Sydney.
+Commander Timm then headed for Australia, sailing down the western coast, across the Great Australian Bight and around Tasmania, then up toward the port of Sydney.

 On Christmas Day, 1944, it sank the US liberty ship Robert J Walker - one of two freighters it sank.